joosefupas/mad-binary-pkpd-nlmixr2-teaching/README.md

 TRTACT_high2low
 ```

-These variables are used for plotting, grouping, and model preparation.
+These variables are used for plotting, grouping, longitudinal summaries, and model preparation.

----

-## 2. Binary PD filtering
+### 2. Binary PD filtering

-The binary response endpoint is selected using:
+The binary pharmacodynamic response endpoint is selected using:

 ```r
 pd_data <- data |>